darkwhispering/EP-Hashimage/readme.txt

 === EP Hashimage ===
 Contributors: darkwhispering, Earth People, fjallstrom
-Tags: tags, hashtag, hashimage, twitter, twitpic, instagram, flickr, yfrog, plixi, plugin, social, images, image, widget, thumbnails, async
+Tags: tags, hashtag, hashimage, twitter, twitpic, instagram, flickr, yfrog, plugin, social, images, image, widget, thumbnails, async, lightbox, slimbox, timthumb
 Requires at least: 3.3.0
-Tested up to: 3.5.0
+Tested up to: 3.6.1
-Stable tag: 4.0.1
+Stable tag: 5.0.0.a01

-Display image by hashtag from twitter or instagram in your template, post/page or widget area using template tag, shortcode or the widget.
+**APLHA** Display image by hashtag from twitter or instagram in your template, post/page or widget area using template tag, shortcode or the widget.

 == Description ==

-**Version 4 is here!**

-The new version of EP Hashimage comes with re-written code, new features and bug fixes!

-**NEW**

-* Search directly on Instragram *(requires a Instagram client ID)*.
-* Reset the cache.
-* Navigate between images in the lightbox.
-* Wordpress Network Support *(Multisite)*.
-* Cleans the cache when deactivating the plugin *(no one want junk in the database!)*.
-* Cleans the timthumb cache when deactivating the plugin *(no one want junk on there server!)*.

-**FIXES**

-* Autoload is now smoother and displayes a loading indicator when running.
-* Better handling of and better path to the cache folder, no more problems.
-* Re-writte of the code, making the plugin faster and easier to expand in the future.
-* Image size in lightbox for Instagram images is fixed.
+**ALPHA release Version 5.0.0.a01**

 **ABOUT**